 The most common source of debt is student loans, as almost 4 students in 10 report such debt.

-Student loans also account for 58% of the total reported amount of student debt, while loans from financial institutions (21% of all debt) and loans from parents or family (18% of all debt) account for most of the remainder of their debt.
+As well, student loans also account for 58% of the total reported amount of student debt, while loans from financial institutions (21% of all debt) and loans from parents or family (18% of all debt) account for most of the rest of the remainder of their debt.

-The most commonly used sources of funding are

-parents or other family members (56%), although at least one-third of students report relying on personal savings, earnings from summer or current employment, or government loans or bursaries.
+The most commonly used sources of funding are parents or other family members (56%), although at least one-third of students report relying on personal savings, earnings from summer or current employment, or government loans or bursaries.
 On average, students' reported sources contribute just over \$12,100.